-The SCA BB generates usage data and statistics from the SCE platform and forwards them as Raw Data Records (RDRs), using a simple TCP-based protocol (RDR-Protocol).
-The Cisco Service Control solution provides the Service Control Collection Manager (CM) software as an implementation of a collection system, listening in on RDRs from one or more SCE platforms, and processing them on the local machine.
+The Cisco Service Control solution generates usage data and statistics from the SCE platform and forwards them as Raw Data Records (RDRs), using a simple TCP-based protocol (RDR-Protocol).
+The Service Control solution provides the Cisco Service Control Management Suite (SCMS) Collection Manager (CM) software as an implementation of a collection system, listening in on RDRs from one or more SCE platforms, and processing them on the local machine.
 The data is then stored for analysis and reporting functions, as well as simple collection and presentation of data to additional OSS systems such as billing.